Deb052024/Text-Analytics/README.md

 where terms like “fire” or “flood” may be used metaphorically, adds complexity to the task.
 The model must reliably discern the true intent behind the language used.

+# Objectives

+# 1. Classification Model Development: Build a machine learning model to classify tweets as
+disaster-related or not.

+# 2. Accuracy and Precision: Ensure high accuracy and precision in predictions to minimize false
+alarms and optimize disaster response.

+# 3. Robustness: Design a model resilient to language variations such as slang, abbreviations, and
+cultural nuances.

+# 4. Scalability: Create a scalable system capable of processing large volumes of tweets in real
+time.